kurtshuler/homelab-docs/docs/mount-synology-nfs-share/startup-scripts-to-check-mounts.md

 ### Check mounts before Docker tries to access them

 The big issue when this happens is that I will have issues with my Docker media containers and not know why.
-The second script helps ensure my Synology NAS NFS media shares are connected properly **before** Docker containers that use then are started.
+The second script helps ensure my Synology NAS NFS media shares are connected properly **before** Docker containers that use them are started.

 ### Safer recovery from power loss